better/dockerimages/README.md

 {purpose}-{language|domain}-{version}
 ```

-The purpose should correspond to a folder in this repo which describes
+Purpose corresponds to a folder in the repo.
+Language|domain corresponds
-what we are using those images for.
-And the language/domain should
-correspond to the extension on a Dockerfile in that directory.
-E.g. the
+to the suffix of a Dockerfile in that folder.
+For example,
+`base-node-12.0.0` is version 12.0.0 of `base/Dockerfile.node`.
+Note
-tag `base-node-12.0.0` corresponds to version 12.0.0 of the file in
+that's _not_ version 12.0.0 of node; it's revision 12.0.0 of the
-`base/Dockerfile.node`.

-Note that all of our images follow a semver versioning process so make
+Dockerfile.

-sure to update the version accordingly based on if there are potential breaking
+Our images follow semantic versioning.
+Please version accordingly based on
-changes in your update.
+breaking changes in your update.

+## Tag Granularity

+There may be many ways to specify the same image.
+If `1.2.3` is the latest
+version of `base-node`, then:

+- `base-node-latest`
+- `base-node-1`
+- `base-node-1.2`
+- `base-node-1.2.3`

+all refer to the same image.
+Specifying a less-exact tag version can
+result in the image you use changing on repeat runs of `docker build`.

 ## How to reference one of these images

-To reference one of these images as the base image in one of your
+To write a Dockerfile based on one of these images, write:
-Dockerfile simply add:

 `FROM better/dockerimages:{purpose}-{language|domain}-{version}`

+In a new Dockerfile.
 For example:

-`FROM better/dockerimages:base-node-12`
+`FROM better/dockerimages:base-node-12.0.0`

 ## Building one of these images

-To build any of these images simply run:
+To build any of these images:

 `make build IMAGE={purpose}-{language|domain}`